 While I view this more of an accessory than hardware, I do recognize the value of having these headphones.
 It’s proven that we can better focus on our tasks when we filter out unwanted noise.

 In some situations, I use apps like Pzizz or Focus@Will to block out external noises.
 If I want to block out all noises or require absolute silence, I simply turn off my hearing aids.

 Backup, backup, backup.

-The nice thing about the 2015 MacBooks is that have a slot for flash memory cards.
-These memory cards allows for easy backup and offline transfers.
-It’s a lot easier to use than the bulky external hard drives that needs to be plugged in to the laptop.
+The nice thing about the 2015 MacBooks is that it has a slot for flash memory cards.
+These memory cards allow for easy backup and offline transfers.
+It’s a lot easier to use than the bulky external hard drives that need to be plugged into the laptop.

 However, I do have an external HD which serves as my archival backup system.

 Only the relevant software I use for remote work will be listed here.
 Most of the software is cloud-based apps that allow for offline and online work.
 Some of these apps are required to accommodate my clients’ and employers’ preferred software needs.